yodertv/DynamicTree/README.md

 - Works on mobile browser
 - Make canvas size dynamic to window size

+##Notes for Release 1.5
+- Prevented a new drawing from starting while drawing
+- Draw the default tree on start-up

 ##Notes for Release 1.4
 - Add seperate left and right Alpha variable for each of angle, width, and length.
 This allows goofy tree by input.
 - Note tumbleweed tree in docs